RJ-style/FLAMES/README.md

 # flames

-a simple flames application
-you can find relationshipp calculation
+a simple flames application ,you can find relationshipp calculation